Banyabutumbi

 The Banyabutumbi people are an indigenous group of people living in Uganda.
 They are found in the areas of Bwambara sub-county, in Rukungiri District in the areas of Queen Elizabeth National Park.
 Banyabutumbi people also practiced hunting as a key activity in earning a living.

 The Banyabutumbi people practice agriculture and fishing.
 Rukungiri is mostly inhabited by the Bakiga, Bahororo, Banyabutumbi and other small sub-tribes.

+There is a large community of Banyabutumbi in the fishing village of Rwenshama, which is adjacent to Lake Edward.
+The organization Banyabutumbi Cultural Heritage Organization-Kanungu (BACHO-K), in partnership with the USA nonprofit organization Sahaya International, and the European organization Sahaya-Sawes, runs a lot of programs to preserve the culture (including through music and dance), help the local community, including orphan support, school programs, and income-generating activities.
+BACHO-K's youth dance and music group, the Lake Edward Cultural Performers, regularly performs, including at high functions, and wins many competitions in Uganda.